-As stated previously, we are able to obtain methionine from our food, and I always recommend that as a first option.
-Too much may cause health problems, so unless you know that you’re deficient in methionine, there’s no reason to take supplements.
-However, if you choose methionine, creatine or SAMe supplements for any health purpose, it’s best to speak to your physician first.
+As stated previously, we are able to obtain methionine from our food, and that is always recommended as a first option.
+Too much may cause health problems, so unless you’re deficient in methionine, there’s no reason to take supplements.
+However, if you choose methionine, creatine or SAMe supplements for any health purpose, it’s best to speak to your health care professional first.

 - First discovered by American bacteriologist John Howard Mueller in 1921, L methionine, or methionine, is an essential amino acid found in the body used to make proteins and peptides.

-- L methionine benefits include potentially helping reduce the risk of colorectal cancer, lower tremors in those with Parkinson’s, build bone strength, aid weight loss, treat drug withdrawal and support the liver.
+- Methionine benefits include potentially helping reduce the risk of colorectal cancer, lower tremors in those with Parkinson’s, build bone strength, aid weight loss, treat drug withdrawal and support the liver.

 - There’s a long list of foods that have methionine, with the highest levels coming from meat and fish sources.
 Vegan-approved sources include seaweed, spirulina, sesame seeds, Brazil nuts, oats and sunflower butter.